BenediktAlkin/KappaData/README.md

 ## Augmentation parameters
 With KappaData you can also retrieve various properties of your data prepocessing (e.g. augmentation parameters).
-The following example shows how you can retrieve the parameters [torchvision.transforms.RandomResizedCrop](https://pytorch.org/vision/main/generated/torchvision.transforms.RandomResizedCrop.html).
+The following example shows how you can retrieve the parameters of [torchvision.transforms.RandomResizedCrop](https://pytorch.org/vision/main/generated/torchvision.transforms.RandomResizedCrop.html).
 ```
 import torchvision.transforms.functional as F
 class MyRandomResizedCrop(torchvision.transforms.RandomResizedCrop):